derbyjs/derby/index.md

 ## Templates

 Derby compiles a collection of HTML-based templates into a page based on a number of pre-defined names.
-Each page usually defines at least a `Title` and `Body` template.
+Pages usually define at least a `Title` and `Body` template.
 Templates may be created programatically via the `view.make()` method:

 {% highlight javascript %}
 var view = require('derby').createApp(module).view;